Miners/MinusAPI/REST_API.markdown

 * GET request.
 Optional page number after a forward slash
 * Exposes My Galleries page as a convenient json call.
+* Total number of available pages are in the "total_pages" entry
 * If the edit url is not available, instead of starting with 'm', it will be "Unavailable".
 If the gallery has been deleted, the value is "Deleted".

 Example
 ----------

     {
+       "total_pages": 1,
        "galleries": [

                {